-People should consider all stream water and other surface water as not safe for drinking unless it's properly treated.
-Children are most likely to drink from surface water and need to be made aware of this health risk by their parent(s) or guardian.
+All stream water and other surface water should be considered not safe for drinking unless it's properly treated.
+Children are most likely to drink from surface water and need to be made aware of this health risk by a guardian.